scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

       val toInt: Base => Int = Map(A -> 0, U -> 1, G -> 2, C -> 3)
     }

-Say you want to create a new sequence type for RNA strands, which are sequences of bases A (adenine), U (uracil), G (guanine), and C (cytosine).
+Say you want to create a new immutable sequence type for RNA strands, which are sequences of bases A (adenine), U (uracil), G (guanine), and C (cytosine).
 The definitions for bases are easily set up as shown in the listing of RNA bases above.